Skip to Content

 The Grudge (2020)

-You’ve definitely heard of The Grudge horror franchise, and this 2020 film is in the same universe as the original American remake.
+You’ve definitely heard of The Grudge horror franchise, and this 2020 film is in the same universe as the original American remake (which you can watch on Prime Video).

 The Grudge curse starts when someone dies in extreme rage or sorrow, and it gets passed on when someone encounters the entity, which then passes onto that person, and continues repeatedly.